 Some employers may try to use redundancy as an excuse to dismiss someone who for example, is not performing satisfactorily or is unpopular.
 This is a short sighted approach because the redundancy dismissal is effectively a sham which can be exposed in a Tribunal.

 It is recommended that employers take advice in good time before embarking on any redundancy exercise to ensure they avoid the many pitfalls involved.

-Contact our Redundancy / Restructuring Solicitors in our Wokingham and Reading, Thames Valley offices
+Contact our Redundancy / Restructuring Solicitors in our Wokingham, Reading and Farnham, Thames Valley and M3 Corridor offices